vitalab/vitalab.github.io/article/_posts/2020-06-19-DL_philosophy.md

 * **Why do CNNs work so good?**

+Before going into the review of the paper, I will outline some specifics from philosophy of science required to really understand the paper.
 A why question and its answer (the explanation) in science should satisfy the following:

 * The why question should be recognized by some good (accepted) members of the scientific community.
 * The explanation should be satisfying to those same members of the scientific community so that they do not immediately feel the need to ask a further why question (the explanation has come to an end, for now).